ericniebler/stl2/review/2010808 Batavia review.md

 TS: [memory.syn] Look at `insert_return_type` to get wording to ensure structured binding works and prevent private members [done for all `_result` types]

 AM: [memory.syn] Why not `Range` instead of `Rng` [for template parameter names]? ...
 Rename [everywhere] to `R` [Rename `([Rr])ng` to `$1`.
 Rename "Relation" template parameters from `R` to `C`. (no change marks)]

+WB: [specialized.algorithms] "In this subclause, the names of template parameters are used to express type requirements for those algorithms defined directly in namespace std."
+[Rephrased]

+CC: [specialized.algorithms] Last sentence of P1 needs to be a separate paragraph [separated]